YangZhang-001/bratmobile/README.md

 Only planning and execution (tracking using dead reckoning) demonstrated

+WARNING!
+Due to the point cloud clustering algorithm used (Partition), an obstacle such as a cul-de-sac will be detected as a solid box, so take into account that representation of concave objects may be inaccurate.
 ### Simulation (x86 architecture)
 * `test/simulations/target_sim [folder_with_scans/] [bool: is_real_time]` : runs a simulation of a planning and plan recycling scenario (not fully debugged).
 Args:
  - `folder_with_scans` : a folder containing 2D LIDAR scans